5255212/calculator_solution/README.md

-# INFS2605 Calculator Project
+# INFS2605 Calculator Project [Solution]

-This project is a basic set up for you to build a JavaFX-powered simple arithmetic calculator.
+This project is a solution for INFS2605 exercise on building a JavaFX-powered simple arithmetic calculator.